JamesAnstey/esgwrapper/README.md

 Workflow:

-- clone repo and copy it to the ESGF server
+- copy code to the ESGF server using `server_sync.py send`

 - ssh to the ESGF server

+- `source setup.py` in repo dir

 - create a working dir